jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/pedals.rst

 Original and compatible
 ***********************

-The default digital inputs for the daVinci :ref:`Classic foot pedals
+The default digital inputs for the da Vinci :ref:`Classic foot pedals
 <pedals-original>` (and the :ref:`compatible ones
 <pedals-compatible>`) are defined in share IO configuration files.
-These depends on which controller is used, both :ref:`board Id
+These depend on which controller is used, both :ref:`board Id
 <board-id>` and :ref:`hardware version <controller-classic-exterior>`
 so we provide multiple configuration files.

 All the default foot pedal IO configuration files are in the *sawIntuitiveResearchKit* repository, under ``io/share``.

-For example, if your pedals are connected to a MTML controller with a FPGA version 1 or 2, your console JSON file should have:
+For example, if your pedals are connected to a MTML controller with an FPGA version 1 or 2, your console JSON file should have:

 .. code-block:: JSON